CodieYS/JDBC_Project/README.md

-# JDBC Student Management Syste
+# JDBC Student Management System

 This project is a **Student Management System** implemented using **Java Database Connectivity (JDBC)**.
 It provides functionalities to create, manage, and manipulate student records in a MySQL database.
 The project is designed to demonstrate various aspects of database operations, exception handling, and batch processing in Java.